 Having had a lifelong love of vintage clothes beginning as a teenager hanging out on London’s Portobello Road, I never tire of finding another one-off and am forever in search of ‘the perfect dress’.

-I got chatting to the owner, Wilma Mae Basta whose knowledge of vintage clothing rolled off the tongue and as my purse strings willingly loosened inside her treasure trove of timeless womenswear, I wondered what inspired her.
+I got chatting to the owner Wilma Mae Basta, and as her knowledge of vintage clothing rolled off her tongue and my purse strings willingly loosened to the lure of timeless womenswear, I wondered what inspired her.

 Where were you born?

 I was born outside Philadelphia, Pennsylvania and grew up in a university town called Villanova.
 I moved to the UK 22 years ago to study English common law with the intention of returning to the US to become an entertainment lawyer.
 I ended up staying because I fell in love, got married and had two kids.
 I never pursued law and instead worked in entertainment, consumer and technology PR for more than 12 years.